-- Be aware of your surroundings. - Take at least one other person with you whenever possible, especially at night.
-NMJC Campus Security provides free on campus security escorts to students upon request.
-This service is available 24 hours a day 7 days a week by calling security. - Let your friends know where you are, how to reach you and when to expect you back (but be careful about posting such information on social networking sites). - Put the NMJC campus security phone number in your cellular phone and report all suspicious activity when possible.
-NMJC Campus Security can be reached 24 hours a day 7 days a week at 575-399-2033.
+Be aware of your surroundings.

+- Take at least one other person with you whenever possible, especially at night.
+NMJC Public Safety / Security provides free on-campus security escorts to students upon request.
+This service is available 24 hours a day / 7 days a week by calling Public Safety / Security. - Let your friends know where you are, how to reach you and when to expect you back (but be careful about posting such information on social networking sites). - Put the NMJC Public Safety / Security phone number in your cellular phone and report all suspicious activity when possible.
+NMJC Public Safety / Security can be reached 24 hours a day / 7 days a week at 575-399-2033.